 Regulatory compliance

-Privacy regulations like GDPR and CCPA recognize pseudonymization as a data protection technique.
+Privacy regulations like GDPR, CCPA, and HIPAA recognize pseudonymization as a data protection technique.
 While pseudonymized data is still considered personal data under these regulations, it receives favorable treatment because:

 Reduced breach impact